Allegations Against Foster Carers

 Copies of the action points and the minutes should be held on the child's and the foster carer's records.Any decision to take no further action following the Strategy Meeting must be clearly recorded by the decision-maker on the child's and the foster carer's records, and reported to the Regulatory Authority.

-In anticipation of the outcome of the investigation being reported to the Panel, the supervising social worker or his/her manager should contact the Panel Chair to consider whether a special Panel meeting will be required.
+In anticipation of the outcome of the investigation being reported to the Panel, the supervising social worker or their manager should contact the Panel Chair to consider whether a special Panel meeting will be required.

 The actions agreed at the Strategy Meeting should be implemented by those responsible within the agreed timescales.